fntneves/debugging-c/README.md

 This is just an overview of the power of using GDB to debug C programs.

-You are free to explore evething you want.
+You are free to explore everything you want.
 Do not be afraid to experiment, explore and ruin your programs.

 Let curiosity and adventure drive you in this journey.